How does a lactose intolerance DNA test work?

 • Mouth swabs

 Once you have collected the required samples, you can send these back for testing at the laboratory.
-Results will be issued in 3-4 weeks from the moment we get your samples at the laboratory.
+Results will be issued in 5-10 working days from the moment we get your samples at the laboratory.

 The symptoms of lactose intolerance